Mazharul419/Banditgame/Levels 10-19/Level 12.md

 <br>

-## 2. Investigating and decompressing file
+## 2. Investigating and reversing hexdump of file

 To see the contents of the file the `cat` and `head` command are used: